CodingItWrong/outsidein.dev/docs/react/5-writing-data.md

 Note the use of Material-UI's `TextField` component.
 Also note that we're using the block form of the arrow function.
 We will need other statements in there besides the returned JSX.

-Next, add the form to the `NewRestaurantScreen` component:
+Next, add the form to the `RestaurantScreen` component:

 ```diff
  import RestaurantList from './RestaurantList';